What's Allopathic Medicine? - Duke's Materia Tonica

 Allopathic Practice and Development

-Allopathic medicine uses government and industry approved methods of licensure to practice as a physician or a nurse for diagnosing the causes of diseases for treatment with drugs, surgery, and other medical therapies.
+Allopathic medicine uses government and industry approved methods of licensure to practice as a physician or a nurse for diagnosing the causes of diseases for treatment with prescribed drugs, surgery, therapy, counselling, and other medical procedures.
 The practice of allopathic medicine advances with the evidence-based peer-review of biomedical research to ensure safety and efficacy of therapies and avoid quackery.